hadess/iio-sensor-proxy/README.md

 Compass testing
 ---------------

-Only the Geoclue daemon (as the geoclue user) is allowed to access the `net.hadess.SensorProxy.Compass` interface, the results of which it will propagate to clients along with positional information.
+Only the GeoClue daemon (as the geoclue user) is allowed to access the `net.hadess.SensorProxy.Compass` interface, the results of which it will propagate to clients along with positional information.

 If your device does not contain a compass, you can run tests with: